 While a spontaneous marriage proposal at home can be quite romantic, it’s actually important to consider the timing before popping the question.
-If your partner is not in the best of moods, whether it’s due to a work crisis or being sick, it’s probably not the right time for a proposal—even if you think it might cheer him or her up.
+If your partner is not in the best of moods, it’s probably not the right time for a proposal—even if you think it might cheer him or her up.
 Also be aware of times when your partner is generally feeling tired or cranky—for example, if he or she isn’t a morning person—and avoid proposing at those times as well.
 If you think your partner would want to look his or her best when you drop to one knee, don’t propose when he or she is in PJs with messy hair.
-Wait for a time when your partner is generally feeling (and looking!) good and pop the question accordingly.
+Wait for a time when your partner is generally feeling good and pop the question accordingly.

 Set the mood with music.

 The right music can really set the tone for an amazing proposal.
 Whether you and your partner have “a song” or not, create a playlist of some of your favorite romantic tunes to play in the background as you pop the question.
 If you’re not a music expert, you can find lots of proposal playlists online to help inspire you.